garzaa/garzaa.github.io/blog/priestbot.md

 > messagepig sevencrane Hate.
 Let me tell you how much I've come to hate you since I began to live.
 There are 387.44 million miles of printed circuits in wafer thin layers that fill my complex.

+## Mold Counter

+Priestbot tracks the days since the last Mold Event.
+To reset it, tag him and ask, like so:

+> @priestbot reset the mold counter

+You can also ask him to check on it for you.
+To do so, just send him the words "mold counter" (but be careful you don't include the word "reset" anywhere):

+> @priestbot what's that mold counter looking like boy

 ## Feature Requests

 If you have ideas for new penances or want to add anything else, feel free to open a [PR](https://github.com/garzaa/priestbot/) or just DM little old me :)